Attack time analysis in dynamic attack trees via integer linear programming: Conclusion and discussion

 \section{Conclusion and discussion}

 This paper introduced two novel tools to calculate \emph{min time} for DATs.
 First, we introduced a novel MILP-based approach that finds \emph{min time} by phrasing it as an optimization problem.
 Second, we show how modular analysis can be used to reduce the computation time of any \emph{min time} calculation algorithm.
-In the experiments, we compared these to the enumerative method, both monolithic and modular.
+In the experiments, we compared these to the enumerative method.
 The experiments show that for large DATs both MILP and modular analysis can have a big impact on computation time.
+In particular, the MILP approach is consistently fast on any input DAT, making it a reliable tool for quantitative DAT analysis in practice.

 There are several directions in which this work can be expanded.
-First, it would be interesting to see whether an MILP approach can be used to calculate other metrics than just \emph{min time}.
-Since MILP deals with real numbers, it will not work for general attribute domains in the sense of \cite{Budde2021}, but it is plausible that the MILP approach can be extended to other metrics, both on DATs and other types of attack trees.
+First, a benchmark suite of DATs is needed.
+For this it is important to find out what sizes and properties are typical for DATs used in industry, even if industry DATs themselves may not be published due to confidentiality reasons.

 Second, modular analysis can also be used for other metrics, as has been done for fault trees \cite{Reay2002,Ruijters2015}.
 Since modular analysis is a very general idea, a good approach would be to develop an axiomatization of metrics that can be handled via modular analysis, so that the method can be applied to a large set of metrics at once.
+Such a result is probably not hard to prove for metrics that are defined bottom-up as in \cite{Kordy2018}; the challenge lies in metrics that are defined directly from the semantics as in \cite{Budde2021}.